licht1stein/pyzoom/README.md

 ```

-This will launch the wizard in interactive mode, asking for input of your client id and secret, and will print the credentials after everything is done.
+This will launch the wizard in interactive mode:
+- asking for input of your client id and secret
+- starting the web server to capture callback code
+- opening the browser for you to authorize on Zoom
+- capture the incoming code and run `request_tokens` with it

+As the result it will print the credentials (if all was ok).

 No external libraries were used to start the server and capture the code, only what's built into python.